femkewenneker/polyhedral-semantics-and-its-applications/README.md

 2. hierarchy: the model of a tree that was used in the thesis to demonstrate formulas that express hierarchy.
 3. strahler: the model of a tree that was used in the thesis to demonstrate formulas that express Strahler numbers.

-In the directories for hierarchy and strahler we have also included the documents with the formulas, that can be used as input for PolyLogicA.
+In the directories hierarchy and strahler we have also included the documents with the formulas, that can be used as input for PolyLogicA.